+- BA Architecture

-- Degree of Master of Architecture - Degree of Master of Architecture with Urban Planning
+- Master of Architecture

+- Master of Architecture with Urban Planning

 1. ADMISSION

 Before entering the programme of study for the Master of Architecture/Master of Architecture with Planning candidates must satisfy the general entry requirements of the University and any additional conditions deemed necessary by the School of Social Sciences.